 What is the issue?
-NFIP's authority to provide flood insurance is currently set to expire at midnight on Friday, December 20, 2019.
+NFIP's authority to provide flood insurance is currently scheduled to expire on September 30, 2020.
 NAR is making every effort to secure a long-term reauthorization of the program.
 Here are answers to frequently asked questions about what this means for upcoming closings and several proactive steps your clients can take in the interim.

 What is the latest?
-The House of Representatives has not scheduled a vote on the NFIP Reauthorization Act (HR 3167) that unanimously passed the Financial Services Committee on June 11 and is supported by NAR policy.
-Several other bills have been introduced in the Senate, but no further action has been taken.
-Congressional and White House leaders have attached an NFIP extension to the Continuing Resolution to keep the federal government operating until there is agreement on 2020 appropriations bills.
-NAR is urging the longest extension possible while Congress continues working toward a 5-year reauthorization measure.
+The House of Representatives has not scheduled a vote on the NFIP Reauthorization Act (HR 3167) that has unanimously passed the Financial Services Committee and is supported by NAR policy.
+Several other bills have been introduced in the Senate, but no further action has been taken to date.
+Congressional and White House leaders have attached an NFIP extension to the Continuing Resolution (CR) that keeps the federal government operating until there is agreement on longer term appropriations bills.
+NAR is urging the longest extension possible in the CR while Congress continues working toward a 5-year NFIP reauthorization measure.